kubernetes-sigs/kueue/keps/2724-topology-aware-schedling/README.md

 For example, some workloads may run twice slower if there is a pod placed on a node which belongs to a different block.
-However, currently the end user of Kueue has no way to "require" that all pods of its workload run within the same block.
+However, currently the end user of Kueue has no way to "required" that all pods of its workload run within the same block.

 ### Goals